simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Mon 13 May : Minor fix to CloudWindow UI layout and colours.
+Minor fix for SetCloudConstants() and FillInQueries().
+SetPrecipitationCentre() removed.
+Mon 13 May : Fix sequencer standalone crash.
+Mon 13 May : Fix shader build path for non-Cmake builds.
 Sun 12 May : Fix Xbox refs to deleted shaders.
 Sun 12 May : Project fix for DirectX12Sample_x64_v140.vcxproj
 Sat 11 May : Dx12 sample build